 Bose Smart Speaker 500 vs Sonos One

-The Bose Smart Speaker 500 and Sonos One are both premium smart speakers, but they differ in voice assistant support and ecosystem integration.
-Bose focuses on rich sound with Alexa-only support, while Sonos emphasizes multi-room audio and offers flexible voice options.
+The Bose Smart Speaker 500 and Sonos One are premium voice-activated speakers with excellent audio, but they differ in ecosystem approach and voice assistant options.
+Bose prioritizes standalone sound quality with Alexa, while Sonos emphasizes multi-room audio systems with flexible assistant choices.

 Bose Smart Speaker 500